darylnauman/100-days-of-code/log.md

 **Thoughts**: Enjoyed setting up a JSFiddle account and practicing CSS within it.

+### Day 16: May 26, 2019 Sunday

+**Today's Progress**: Learned about RGB, hex, and color values plus how selectors relate and take priority.
+Gained more appreciation about font selection and a better understanding how to actually use Google fonts website. #100DaysOfCode.

+**Thoughts**: Glad to have learned how to select Google fonts from the website.

 ### Day [day]: May [date], 2019 [day of week]

 **Today's Progress**: [text].